 DeepDCarb is a collaborative project between researchers at the University of East Anglia and the University of Heidelberg,...

-A partnership between UEA and eight research and business support organisations in France and the UK, led by...
+Photo: INTERREG VA France (Channel) England A partnership between UEA and eight research and business support organisations in...

 This research was initially funded by the Tyndall Centre for Climate Change Research and is now supported by the School of...